Truly-Depressed-Developers/study-notes-server/README.md

-# SheepYourHack4 server
+# Study Notes - server

-Server for an app created at SheepYourHack4 Hackathon 2022

-This repository is only for server.
-If you are looking for a client app, see the main repository at [Truly-Depressed-Developers/sheepyourhack4-client](https://github.com/Truly-Depressed-Developers/sheepyourhack4-client)
+This repository only contains the server's code.
+For the main repository, see [Truly-Depressed-Developers/study-notes](https://github.com/Truly-Depressed-Developers/study-notes)

 ## Features